 The operating time is transmitted in two messages, separated into highword and low-word.
 If the overflow in low-word (carry-over to highword) happens between the transmission from low-word to high-word, it is possible that the combined time temporarily displays an inconsistent value.

 9.5.4.1.8 Floor Information

-In order for LIMAX33 RED to operate the door zone indication, the evaluation unit has to transmit the floor information to the sensor.
+In order for LIMAX44 RED to operate the door zone indication, the evaluation unit has to transmit the floor information to the sensor.
 In the interval between two telegrams the evaluation unit has time for this. ( 9.5.4.1.10 Bus Timing).
-LIMAX33 RED assigns the received information in relation to the message counter ( 9.5.4.1.3) of the message that was just sent.
+LIMAX44 RED assigns the received information in relation to the message counter ( 9.5.4.1.3) of the message that was just sent.

-Counter reading Content 0 Number of floors 1 Size of door zone (0 1020 mm; 1 LSB ≙ 4 mm) 2 LSB of the flush position first floor (1 LSB \triangleq 4 mm) 3 MSB of the flush position first floor (1 LSB \triangleq 4 mm) 255 MSB of the flush position 127^{th} floor (1 LSB $\triangleq 4 \text{ mm}$)
+ionitation as a fonction of the value of message coonten Counter reading Content 0 Number of floors 1 Size of door zone (0 1020 mm; 1 LSB ≙ 4 mm) 2 LSB of the flush position first floor (1 LSB \triangleq 16 mm) 3 MSB of the flush position first floor (1 LSB \triangleq 16 mm) 255 MSB of the flush position 127^{th} floor (1 LSB $\triangleq 16 \text{ mm}$)